threefoldtecharchive/0-templates/templates/coredns/README.md

 - `nics`: list of nics to create for the coredns container.
 Must contain at least one zerotier nic.
 - `ztIdentity`: zerotier identity of the coredns container.
 This is set by the template.
 - `backplane` : the network interface name that will answer dns queries only  teh default value (backplane)
+- `domain`: authorative domain.
+If specified, SOA record will be configured for this domain

 Nic:
 - `id`: vxlan or vlan id or zerotier network id